alufers/edgetx-gps-qrcode/README.md

 <img src="docs/camera-screenshot.jpg" height="600" alt="Screenshot of the camera app scanning the QR code by this script">

-Note: On this screenshot the camerapp has shortened the coordinates, but after tapping it Google Maps uses the full 6 digits (11cm accuracy) of the latitude and longitude.
+Note: On this screenshot the camera app has shortened the coordinates, but after tapping it Google Maps uses the full 6 digits (11cm accuracy) of the latitude and longitude.

 The QR code is updated every 15 seconds while the script is active.